LiNCS-lab/usAge/README.md

 ---
 The multilingual POS distribution tool calculates measures of **frequencies** and **ratios** of POS tags.

-**NOTICE**

-POS tags should be universalized beforehand.

-Here's an example on how to run the POS tagger tool :
+Here's an example on how to run the POS distribution tool :

 ```
-python src/multilingual-pos-tagger.py <corpus_path>
+python src/multilingual-pos-distribution.py <corpus_path>
 ```

 **Arguments**